From reports filed with the Arkadelphia Police Department.

-Page 2 of 2 - The owner of a wrecker business on the 100 block of North 10th Street reported that, when he arrived at his shop, he noticed someone had knocked a hole through the front window.
+The owner of a wrecker business on the 100 block of North 10th Street reported that, when he arrived at his shop, he noticed someone had knocked a hole through the front window.
 Officer Ronnie Land noted in his report that someone appeared to have used a rock or a pipe to break the glass, but no entry was made to the building.

 A McNeely Road man reported the theft of a tackle bag, which contained $750 worth of fishing baits and supplies.